putyourlightson/craft-blitz/README.md

 ### Caching Enabled

-With this setting enabled, Blitz will begin caching pages according to your include/exclude URI patterns.
+With this setting enabled, Blitz will begin caching pages according to the included/excluded URI patterns.
 Disable this setting to prevent Blitz from caching any new pages.

 ### Included/Excluded URI Patterns